-Lift tickets are taken care of via our mountain relationships and a giant thank you to Grouse Mountain, Cypress Mountain and Mount Seymour.
+Lift tickets are taken care of via our mountain relationships; and a giant thank you to Grouse Mountain, Cypress Mountain and Mount Seymour.

 We train more instructors every year, than any other adaptive snow sports organization in Canada.
-We average training over 100 new CADS 1 ski or snowboard instructors every year.
+We train over 100 new CADS 1 ski or snowboard instructors every year.
 This is facilitated internal as we invest into our higher level instructors and course conductor leadership team.
-To maintain high standards and continue to be on the cutting edge of our sports, annually this team attends training conferences provided by Canadian Adaptive Snowsports, Canadian Ski Instructor Alliance, Canadian Association of Snowboard Instructors, Ski Spectacular in Denver and Mt Hood Ski and Ride Summit in Oregon.
+To maintain high standards and continue to be on the cutting edge of our sports, this team annually attends training conferences provided by Canadian Adaptive Snowsports, Canadian Ski Instructor Alliance, Canadian Association of Snowboard Instructors, Ski Spectacular in Denver and Mt Hood Ski and Ride Summit in Oregon.

-Our equipment that assists people with disabilities is second to none.
-Our biggest ticket items are sit skis, with the average cost being around $8000.
-In 2020/21 we are adding the first in Canada Tetraski to our fleet which is a sit ski that can be controlled by joystick or sip and pull technology.
+In 2021/22 we are adding the first in Canada Tetraski to our fleet which is a sit ski that can be controlled by joystick or sip and puff technology.
 We have partnered with a university in Utah to help bring this project to Canada.
-Look forward to the big unveiling event in January.
+It as officially launched in the 2022 season.

 We continue to always investigate and source any new technologies that can make the mountains accessible for all.
 We have just acquired an iskibike to assess the need and advantages to our students.

 To learn more about how you can help support VASS click here.